Products of Farey Fractions: Unreduced Farey Products

 Then we have (\cite[Theorem 5.1]{LM14u})

 \begin{thm} Let the prime $p$ be fixed.
 Then for all $n \ge 1$,

 \end{thm}

 This identity was established starting from an observation made in Granville \cite[equation (18)]{Gra97}.
-There is an explicit expression for $\Sum_p(n)$ due to Delange \cite{Del75}, which we repeat in \cite[Theorem 5.6] {LM14u}, which applies more generally to radix expansions to an arbitrary integer base $b \ge 2$.
+There is an explicit expression for $\Sum_p(n)$ due to Delange \cite{Del75}, which applies more generally to radix expansions to an arbitrary integer base $b \ge 2$.

-\begin{thm} Given an integer base $b \ge 2$, there exists a function $F_b(x)$ on the real line, which is continuous and periodic of period $1$, such that for all integers $n \ge 1$,
+\begin{thm} Given an integer base $b \ge 2$, there exists a function $\f_b(x)$ on the real line, which is continuous and periodic of period $1$, such that for all integers $n \ge 1$,

 \end{thm}

 Delange showed that the function $\f_b(x)$ has a Fourier series expansion

 whose Fourier coefficients are given for $k \ne 0$ by